Tiredenom6/Arduino-Educational-Project/Directions.md

 To upload an Arduino sketch (The Code in the IDE) to an Arduino board, the board must be connected to the computer via a USB cable.
 When your code is written you can follow these steps,

           1) Verify your code.
 This will tell you if you have made any mistakes in your arduino code.
 To do this, click on the big check mark in the top left hand corner.
-          2) After the code is verified without issues, click on the 3)
+          2) After the code is verified without issues, clicking on the arrow besides it will upload the code to the arduino.

-Once uploaded, the sketch will run on the board until the board is reset or powered off.
+Once uploaded, the sketch will run on the board, cycling the loop function, until the board is reset or powered off.

+## Getting Started with Physical Components
+### Physical Component Design
+For the purpose of this Lab, our hardware is designed around the Arduino.
+Arduino is a user friendly device becasue of all of the design tools that are free to use.
+A usefull tool is the web-based application TinkerCad.